rocqetry/rocqet/NOTES.md

 4. Determinate and Receptiveness (we have to prove backward simulation using a forward simulation)
-    * Can this be reused somehow?
+    * Can the proofs be reused somehow?

 5. There seem to be a few CompCert extensions (e.g CompCert JIT [1], CompCert for secure compilation [2])